Follow redcrown01 on Twitter

 Bear in mind that fog forms when the air is cooled below the dew point temperature, causing water vapor to form microscopic droplets.
 Smoke particles cause fog to form sooner and more densely by providing a collecting surface for water vapor.
 Early formation of fog in industrialized areas is an indicator of small particle pollutants - particles below 10 microns in size, and quite often down to a couple of microns in diameter.
 Particles that small can be inhaled and passed directly into the human bloodstream!
 It is a health hazard, and these pictures bear witness to a huge population of people being slowly poisoned in sacrafice for economic development.

-Is it worth the risk?
-The Chinese people will have to rank their priorities, and either endure the pollution or clean it up.
+Is it worth the toll in illness and death?
+China's people will have to rank their priorities, and either endure the pollution or clean it up.
 Nothing worthwhile is ever inexpensive or easy.
 What's it going to be - live like rats or humans?
 The same question applies to all people faced with the choices balancing development versus quality of life.
 The question will be phrased that way until there are mature non-fossil energy technologies.

 Beijing, China experiencing smog.
 November 10, 2011